chapost1/StreamTime/README.md

 https://aws.amazon.com/cli/

+#### Ensure the following are already exist:

+- <strong>AWS Account</strong> - deployment is going to request for cloud resources from AWS and therefore, an account is required.

-- <strong>Route53 Domain</strong> - deployment step is going to provision an https loadbalancer which will rely on certificate, thus to create & approve this certificate automatically, first, a valid domain should be registered.
+- <strong>AWS Route53 Domain</strong> - deployment step is going to provision an https loadbalancer which will rely on certificate, thus to create & approve this certificate automatically, first, a valid domain should be registered.

     Route53 Domain registration step-by-step guide: